MarketSquare/robotframework-robocop/docs/ci.rst

 If there is no direct support for the Robocop, you can raise an issue to add support for it (in our `issue tracker <https://github.com/MarketSquare/robotframework-robocop/issues>`_) or implement your own solution.

-One of the important configuration for CI integration is return status.
+One of the important configurations for CI integration is 'return status'.
 See the `docs <https://robocop.readthedocs.io/en/stable/user_guide.html#return-status>`_.

 Github Code Scanning
 ----------------------
 You can integrate Robocop results with Github Code Scanning (`Github documentation <https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning>`_).
-It is possible using SARIF (Static Analysis Results Interchange Format) output format.
+It is possible to use SARIF (Static Analysis Results Interchange Format) output format.
 Example below shows Github Workflow that runs the Robocop with ``sarif`` report and uses produced file to upload results to Github Code Scanning::

     name: Run Robocop